lybaa786/Operating-Systems-Coursework/Week 4.md

 Step 5: Testing it on a new Terminal:
 <img width="1091" height="554" alt="image" src="https://github.com/user-attachments/assets/83367792-43f6-4612-8753-b1ba6c84fcfc" />

-Remote Administration - Commands were run remotely over SSH using the vboxuser@OSCM account.
+Remote Administration - Commands were run remotely over SSH using the vboxuser@OSCW account.

 2. Configure a firewall permitting SSH from one specific workstation only: